PennLINC/thalamocortical_development/results/thalamocortical_autotrack_template/README.md

 2. T_$subid.thalamus-$hemi_$corticalregion-autotrack.tt.gz, the structural connection in template space
 3. $subid.thalamus-$hemi_$HCPMMPregion-autotrack.stat.txt, a file with tract macrostructural and microstructure statistics

 ** Note, it is highly recommended to use this thalamocortical tractography atlas with the same autotrack parameters validated here for participant-specific tracking.
-These parameters include `–-otsu_threshold=0.5, –-smoothing=1, -–tolerance=10, -–tip_iteration=0, -–track_voxel_ratio=4, -–check_ending=0, and -–yield_rate=0.0000001.
+These parameters include `–-otsu_threshold=0.5, –-smoothing=1, -–tolerance=10, -–tip_iteration=0, -–track_voxel_ratio=4, -–check_ending=0, and -–yield_rate=0.0000001`.
 Small modifications to these parameters may be beneficial/appropriate depending on the dataset, but should be validated via testing.
 Furthermore, modifying the tolerance parameter may be reasonable to delineate even stricter trajectory-based pathways (lower the tolerance threshold) or to allow for potential greater individual-specific differences in anatomy to emerge (increase the tolerance).

 ### Software Notes
 Software dependencies:
 * Direct download of DSI Studio: none
 * DSI Studio container: docker, singularity/apptainer

 The thalamocortical atlas has been tested with:
 * Direct download 2023.12.06 "Chen" Release on Mac, Direct download 2024.05.22 "Chen" Release on Mac
 * Docker container versions dsistudio/dsistudio:chen-2023-02-27 and dsistudio/dsistudio:chen-2024-06-12.
 Compatibility in intermediate versions is assumed.
-Compatability with pre-release versions of Hou under testing.
+Compatability with pre-release versions of Hou is under testing as Hou is being updated frequently.

 Typical install time
 * Direct download of DSI Studio: minutes
 * DSI Studio container build: ~10 min to 1 hour, depending on computing resources